kalbasit/kalbas.it/content/about.md

 Hi there!
 My name is Wael Nasreddine, a Lebanese-born Sillicon Valley Software Engineer (or SWE), Site Reliability Engineer (or SRE) and Software Architect.
-I'm currently employed by [KeepTruckin](https://KeepTruckin.com) as a Principal Architect in the Platform team, in charge of the core products and the infrastructure.
+I'm currently employed by [KeepTruckin](https://KeepTruckin.com) as a Principal Architect in the Platform team, in charge of the overall architecture of the product, and the infrastructure orchestrating it.

 # Background